What You Need to Know

-Repeated misuse of heroin, a form of opioid, often leads to physical drug dependency and addiction, despite the consequences.
-A large part of the re-emergence and rise in heroin use has been mainly due to the switch from other prescription opioids to the elicit substances.
+Repeated use of heroin, a form of opioid, often leads to physical drug dependency and addiction, despite the consequences.
+A large part of the re-emergence and rise in heroin use has been mainly due to the switch from other prescription opioids to illicit substances.
 Nowadays, heroin is more easily accessible than prescription opioids and is a cheaper option.

 Although, while that is true, what people fail to understand or ignore, is that the risk and probability of becoming addicted to a drug such as heroin are even higher.
 Therefore, to recover, professional help is needed at a recovery center.

 At Sana Lake Recovery Center in Missouri, our addiction professionals treat and save the lives of people with an opioid use disorder (OUD) as a result of using heroin.
 UItilizing methods of treatment such as drug detox, we strive every day to get one step closer to dramatically reducing the severity of this opioid epidemic and the continuous cycle of addiction.

 What is Heroin?